 1. Google Pixelbook

-It should come as no surprise that Google’s own Pixelbook is one of the best touchscreen Chromebook available.
-You’ll have to pay a whopping $1,000 for it, but if you want a quality touchscreen, this one’s tough the beat.
+It should come as no surprise that Google’s own Pixelbook is one of the best touchscreen Chromebooks available.
+You’ll have to pay a grand or more for it, but if you want a quality touchscreen, this one’s tough the beat.

 The Pixelbook’s screen can pivot a full 360 degrees.
 Its touchscreen folds back on itself, making it functionally indistinguishable from a tablet — yet with a lot more horsepower.